 You have done everything to attract customers, but could you do something that makes you a good brand in public?
 Branding is also going beyond the obvious and taking initiatives that go a long way in building your image.
 For instance, Pappadavada, a famous restaurant in Kerala, has placed a refrigerator outside its premises.
 At the end of the day, it puts all leftovers in this refrigerator for 24/7 access to needy people.

 Branding evolves as your restaurant grows.
 It is a reputation that takes years to build.
-But, do remember that branding works only if you have a great product and services.
+But, do remember that branding works if you have a great product and excellent services.